JoyMonteiro/bharatsim-tutorial/source/firstprogram.rst

   object Main extends LazyLogging

-By extending LazyLogging, all the properties of this class are made available in Main.
-The LazyLogging class allows the user to display or output information.
-It can be thought of as better version of SystemOut.
+By extending ``LazyLogging``, all the properties of this class are made available in ``Main``.
+The ``LazyLogging`` class allows the user to display or output information.
+It can be thought of as better version of ``SystemOut``.

 .. note:: When libraries or variables are not being used they appear grey in color, and as soon as they are called, they become colored again

-Since LazyLogging is being used, it changes color from grey.
+Since ``LazyLogging`` is being used, it changes color from grey.

-The next step is to define a private value called initialInfectedFraction and set it to 0.01.
+The next step is to define a private value called ``initialInfectedFraction`` and set it to 0.01.
 Private value means that this will only be available in the defining class and not outside.
 This will be made accessible to the function we are about to define.

 In the main function we had earlier defined, we can create an instance of the simulation class.